 The North Yarmouth Historical Society prepared an interpretive map and narrative of the natural and historic features of the Royal River in North Yarmouth, including old mill sites, old commercial fishing sites, old bridge sites, the old Wescustogo Hotel, and more.
 We’ve posted this information on RRCT’s Royal River Water Trail page (Wescustogo Park to Old Town House Park segment.)

 Royal River Park has a paved path that runs the length of the park along the river and parallel to the heart of Yarmouth village.
 There are views of three waterfalls, two at old dam sites, and an historic mill site.
 Most of the park is built on former industrial mill sites.
-Yarmouth History Center has put together a mobile app – a walking tour that can help you explore Royal River Park and other historic areas of Yarmouth.
-Visit: Yarmouth History Center to learn more or link to instructions to download this Walking Tour App.
+Yarmouth History Center has put together a mobile walking tour that can help you explore Royal River Park and other historic areas of Yarmouth.
+Visit: Yarmouth History Center to learn more or simply view the tour online from your desk or walking with your phone.

 Royal River Conservation Trust and others won awards for successful work on a vast conservation easement covering 1700 acres of working forest, orchards, barns, pastures, shoreline, and habitat surrounding the iconic Sabbathday Lake Shaker Village.
 Today, the village hosts its religious community, library, museum, events, guided nature tours, a working farm, outdoor classrooms, and more.
 To learn more about nature tours and to see a schedule, visit: Shaker Village Nature’s Outdoor Classroom.
 To learn more about the museum visit: Shaker Museum

 The Shaker Bog includes exceptional ecology with public access, for self-guided tours.
 More information on the bog here.